 As a last step, ADM identified the fraction of CFLs that were originally sent to a business, but were later distributed for residential use by the business owner.
 This "cross sector" sales percentage accounts for the participants and impacts reported in the residential sector below.
-Cross-sector sales determination and the associated adjustments to verified impacts and incentives are discussed in detail in Appendix D.

-The sampling scheme is a simple random sample with each separate kit18 as the sampling unit.
+The sampling scheme is a simple random sample with each separate kit as the sampling unit.